EOTAS operates under the Children and Families Act 2014

 What is EOTAS?

 EOTAS stands for Education Otherwise than at School and is education provision to meet specific needs of pupils who, for whatever reason, cannot attend a mainstream or special school.
-In law, local authorities are responsible for providing these services.
+In law, Surrey is responsible for providing these services.

 The existence of EOTAS provision is, in part, a response to exclusion from school.
 This might include formal disciplinary exclusion or a placement as an alternative to exclusion.
 EOTAS may also be used for reasons of health and safety where groups, such as pregnant young women, are not considered suitable for mainstream school education.